Low-overhead quantum error correction codes with a cyclic topology: Code construction

 \section{Code construction}

-A correction code encoding one logical qubit into $n$ physical qubits can be described by $n-1$ syndrome generators.
-Below we give the basic syndrome for the codes with distances $3,$ $5,$ $7$, $9$ and $11$, respectively:
+A quantum error correction code encoding a single logical qubit into $n$ physical qubits can be described by $n-1$ syndrome generators.
+Below we give the basic syndrome for the linear cyclic codes with distances $3,$ $5,$ $7$, and $9$, respectively:

 where $X$, $Y$, $Z$, $I$ are the Pauli operators, and we assume tensor product sign $\otimes$ between each of them.
-The remaining $n-2$ generators can be obtained from $g_0$ by sequentially rolling beyond the last position and re-introducing at the first.
-The logical operators of the codes can be written by the following single-qubit operators:
+The remaining $n-2$ generators can be obtained from $g_0$ by shifting the qubit indices, modulo $n$.
+The logical operators of the codes can be defined as product of single-qubit operators:

+To build an efficient quantum circuit based on the native for superconducting devices two-qubit iSWAP gates \cite{schuch2003natural, PhysRevApplied.10.054062, PhysRevA.96.062323, PhysRevResearch.2.033447, PRXQuantum.5.020338} we first introduce the concept of ``sliding'' ancillary qubits.
+Consider an extraction of the basic $ZZ$ and $XX$ syndromes.
+The standard quantum circuits for such operations are shown on the left panels of Fig.~\ref{fig:syndromeconstruction}(b).
+They contain a single ancillary qubit, which is highlighted in teal.
+Through two CNOT gates, it entangles with two data qubits, depicted in red.

+When dealing with superconducting quantum devices, where the two-qubit gates are implemented only between adjacent qubits, one should take into account the topological features of the available processor.
+Thereby, it is required to move the ancillary qubit next to the data qubit before performing the entangling operation.
+The straightforward way to implement this movement is to utilize SWAP gates, but such an approach increases the circuit depth and correspondingly decreases the code performance.
+Fortunately, the sequential CNOT and SWAP operations can be realized by a single iSWAP gate.
+The transformation of conventional $ZZ$ and $XX$ stabilizer measurements to circuits with a ``sliding'' ancillary qubit is shown in Fig.~\ref{fig:syndromeconstruction}(a, b).
+This approach enables quantum circuits where it is essential for a qubit to interact with several non-neighboring qubits.

-Measurement of the syndromes can be efficiently realized on a ring of alternating $n$ ancillary and $n$ data qubits.
-Assuming single-qubit gates, initialization procedure and single-shot readout available for an arbitrary qubit, we propose a quantum circuit for QEC cycle with only iSWAP and SWAP two-qubit gates between the neighboring qubits.
-We note, that the scheme contains one extra ancilla, which corresponds to a syndrome that is not independent, but a product of the other syndrome generators.
+Leveraging the concept of ``sliding'' information qubits, syndrome measurement can be efficiently realized on a ring of alternating $n$ ancillary and $n$ data qubits.
+Assuming that single-qubit gates, initialization, and single-shot readout are available for all qubits, we propose a quantum circuit for the QEC cycle with only iSWAP and SWAP two-qubit gates between the neighboring qubits.
+We note that the scheme contains an extra ancilla, which corresponds to a syndrome that is not independent, but a product of the other syndrome generators.